gautamsanjana/gautamsanjana.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will be in Costa Rica, talking about my dissertation work on adaptive learning at <b>CSCW 2024</b>!
+I will be in Costa Rica, talking about my dissertation work is here was here on adaptive learning at <b>CSCW 2024</b>!